Mrs Abraham is our class teacher, supported by the fabulous Teaching Assistants Mrs Parry, Miss Sheard, Mrs Galbraith, Mr Greenwood and Mrs Thomas!

-Literacy, Numeracy & spelling homework will be set on a Friday and is due back the following Thursday.
+Homework will be set on a Friday and is due back the following Thursday.

 This is an expectation of children in Year 4, and those who don’t complete at home may be asked to complete this during their school day.

 Year 4 have had a great start to the year but the highlight so far has to be our trip to Chester on Thursday.
 We had a wonderful time learning about about the Romans, where they came from and what their lives were like.
 The best bit was walking round the town centre dressed as Romans (even though it was a bit soggy!)